NVIDIA/aistore/docs/etl.md

 As such, AIS-ETL (capability) requires [Kubernetes](https://kubernetes.io).

-> If you want to try ETL we recommend starting the AIStore cluster on the cloud.
+> If you want to try ETL, we recommend starting the AIStore cluster on the cloud.
-> We have provided scripts to make it easy for you, see [AIStore on the cloud](https://github.com/NVIDIA/ais-k8s/blob/master/terraform/README.md).
+> We have provided scripts to make it easy for you.
+See [AIStore on the cloud](https://github.com/NVIDIA/ais-k8s/blob/master/terraform/README.md).

 Deploying ETL consists of the following steps:
 1. To start distributed ETL processing, a user either:
    * needs to send transform function in [**build** request](#build-request) to the AIStore endpoint, or
    * needs to send documented [**init** request](#init-request) to the AIStore endpoint.
      >  The request carries YAML spec and ultimately triggers creating [Kubernetes Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) that run the user's ETL logic inside.
-2. Upon receiving **build**/**init**, AIS proxy broadcasts the request to all AIS targets in the cluster.
+2. Upon receiving **build**/**init** request, AIS proxy broadcasts the request to all AIS targets in the cluster.
 3. When a target receives **build**/**init**, it starts the container **locally** on the target's machine (aka [Kubernetes Node](https://kubernetes.io/docs/concepts/architecture/nodes/)).

+## Defining and initializing ETL

+This section is going to describe how to define and initialize custom ETL transformations in the AIStore cluster.

-## Prerequisites
+### Prerequisites

-Target must know on which Kubernetes Node it runs.
+A target must know on which Kubernetes Node it runs.
-To achieve this, target uses `HOSTNAME` environment variable, set by Kubernetes, to find out its Pod name.
+To achieve this, the target uses `HOSTNAME` environment variable, set by Kubernetes, to discover its Pod name.
-This variable should not be overwritten during the targets Pods deployment.
+This variable should not be overwritten during the deployment of a target Pod.

-## `build` request
+### `build` request

-You can write your own custom `transform` function (see example below) that takes input object bytes as a parameter and returns output bytes (the content of the transformed object).
+You can write your own custom `transform` function (see example below) that takes input object bytes as a parameter and returns output bytes (the transformed object's content).
-You can then use `build` request to execute this `transform` on the entire distributed dataset.
+You can then use the `build` request to execute this `transform` on the entire distributed dataset.

-In effect, you can skip the entire step of writing your own Dockerfile and building custom ETL container - the `build` capability allows to skip this step entirely.
+In effect, a user can skip the entire step of writing your own Dockerfile and building a custom ETL container - the `build` capability allows the user to skip this step entirely.

-> First time users: it is recommended to start with simple "Hello world!" type transformations.

-> If you are familiar with [FasS](https://en.wikipedia.org/wiki/Function_as_a_service) then you probably will find this type of starting ETL most intuitive.
+> If you are familiar with [FasS](https://en.wikipedia.org/wiki/Function_as_a_service), then you probably will find this type of ETL initialization the most intuitive.

-### Runtimes
+#### Runtimes

-AIS-ETL provides a number of *runtimes* out of the box.
+AIS-ETL provides several *runtimes* out of the box.
 Each *runtime* determines the programming language of your custom `transform` function, the set of pre-installed packages and tools that your `transform` can utilize.

 Currently, the following runtimes are supported: